luciopaiva/heapify/README.md

 Host machine: Node.js 13.8.0, 2.6 GHz 6-Core Intel Core i7, 32 GB 2400 MHz DDR4 RAM.

 Operations:
-- build - build queue from scratch by providing a collection of keys and priorities at once;
+- build - build queue from scratch by providing a collection of keys and priorities, all at once;
-- push - insert a single key/priority pair into the queue;
+- push - insert a single element into the queue;
 - pop - remove a single element from the queue;
 - push/pop batch - performs batches of 1k pushes followed by 1k pops;
-- push/pop interleaved - starting with a partially filled queue, this test inserts an element and then immediately removes the lowest priority value from the queue;
+- push/pop interleaved - starting with a partially filled queue, this test inserts a random element and then immediately removes the lowest priority value from the queue;
 - push/pop random - starting with a partially filled queue, this test runs either a push or a pop at random.

 Each test performs 1 million operations and is repeated 5 times.
 The median value is used as the result.

 Tested libraries:

-- [Google Closure library](https://github.com/google/closure-library/blob/master/closure/goog/structs/heap.js) - a vastly popular library, but is the worst implementation with respect to performance;
+- [Google Closure library](https://github.com/google/closure-library/blob/master/closure/goog/structs/heap.js) - a hugely popular library, but is the worst implementation with respect to performance;
-- [Fast Priority Queue](https://github.com/lemire/FastPriorityQueue.js) - ok, it runs comparably fast, but it doesn't support inserting keys as well, so its implementation significantly limits what the user is able to achieve with it;
+- [Fast Priority Queue](https://github.com/lemire/FastPriorityQueue.js) - runs comparably fast, but doesn't support inserting keys as well, so its implementation significantly limits what the user is able to achieve with it;
 - [FlatQueue](https://github.com/mourner/flatqueue) and [TinyQueue](https://github.com/mourner/flatqueue) - two very nice queue implementations by Vladimir Agafonkin.
-They don't support the build method, that's why they're missing this benchmark.
+They don't support the build method and that's why they're missing this benchmark.
 FlatQueue performs considerably well for an implementation that is not based on typed arrays.